 How can you make school mornings easier?
-I share some ways I do it and how Silk Almondmilk help make it all happen.
+I will share some ways I do it and how Silk Almondmilk helps make it all happen.

-School officially started here in Colorado and with the kids back in school you would think that my mornings would be easy.
+School officially started here in Colorado this week, and with the kids back in school, you would think that my mornings would be easy.
 Au contraire!
 Mornings are actually a nightmare here in my household.
-There is yelling, screaming and sometimes even tears.
+There is yelling, screaming, and sometimes even tears.
 So how do I manage to get my kids out of the house while keeping my sanity intact?
 I’ve now enacted a few rules that I think may help you as well.

 1. Set a bedtime schedule and stick to it

-Kids need approximately 8-10 hours at night in order to function in the morning.
+Kids need approximately 8–10 hours of sleep at night in order to function in the morning.
 Having a grumpy kid who is falling asleep while walking will not make for a fun morning.
-Make sure that all televisions are off, along with video game systems and check on them to be sure that they are asleep and not pretending to be.
+Make sure that all televisions are off, along with video game systems, and check on them to be sure that they are asleep and not pretending to be.

 2. Prepare clothing overnight